mims-harvard/graphml-tutorials/03-graph-classification/README.md

 ~~~

 ## Model Variants <a name="model_variants"></a>
  In this tutorial, during finetuning phase we retrain the entire neural network (i.e., shared layers’ parameters + output layer’s parameters).
 However, if the primary, property prediction, task data is very small, user can also only re train on the last output layer.
 Additionally, the choice of the topological indices, {wiener index, hyper wiener index, zagreb index}, and the number of the topological indices (in this case, 3) was arbitrary.
-It is most likely better to choose the set of topological indices that correllate with different chemical properties.
+It is most likely better to choose the set of topological indices that correlate with different chemical properties.
 User may experiment with different number and different set of topological indices.